Tina Alberni is a semiabstract artist.

 Creating is like oxygen.
 Art gives her wings to explore the world and her place in it.

 Alberni earned a BS in art education with a concentration in printmaking.

 She has been practicing as an art educator, art administrator, graphic designer, and artist since the mid-‘90s and has fully dedicated to her art for a few decades.

-Alberni has been the featured artist in many venues.
-Her latest award was receiving a 150K billboard award by ArtPop Charlotte.
+Alberni is a fulltime artist and practices out of her dedicated art studio.
+She has been the featured artist in many venues.
+Most recently, she received a 150K billboard award by ArtPop Charlotte.
 They featured her work on billboards and digital media throughout the region.
-She has been the recipient of multiple grants and awards and has exhibited and sold to collectors on several continents.
+Through the years, she has been the recipient of multiple grants and awards and, has exhibited and sold to collectors on several continents.